Lyzhz/Lyzhz/README.md

 ### :wave: About me

-#### A student and back-end web developer focused on learning back-end, front-end and technologies.
+#### I'm 20 years old, A student and back-end web developer focused on learning back-end, front-end and technologies.
 Always looking to contribute to the community in some way and learn together.

 <details>
   <summary># My Github Stats</summary>